carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 * Paste the text diff or upload the patch file.
   Note that TODO
 * Leave the drop down on *Create a new Revision...* and click *Continue*.
+* Enter a descriptive title and summary.
+The title and summary are usually in the form of a :ref:`commit message <commit messages>`.
-* Enter a descriptive title and summary; add reviewers and mailing lists that you want to be included in the review.
+* Add reviewers and mailing
+  lists that you want to be included in the review.
 If your patch is for LLVM, add llvm-commits as a subscriber; if your patch is for Clang, add cfe-commits.